 Surveillance of health care-associated infections is undertaken, and results shared with all staff.
+Health care-associated infections are communicated to residents in a culturally safe manner.
 Follow-up action is taken as and when required.
-The infection outbreaks of COVID-19 and Norovirus were managed according to Ministry of Health (MoH) guidelines.
+Two COVID-19 infection outbreaks reported since the previous audit was managed effectively.
+Appropriate processes were implemented to prevent the spread of infection.